andrea-ragalzi/vegarden/README.md

 - Personalized blogs for each user within their ZenHub
 - Text editor for writing and formatting articles
 - Article creation, liking, saving, commenting, and sharing functionality
-- Instant messaging chat feature
+- Instant messaging chat
-- Follow system to connect with other users
+- Follow system to connect with other Zenytes

 Thank you for your interest in Vegarden!